petergrace1618/Live-Project-MVC/README.md

 - There may or may not be an individual recipient of the award,
 - But there's always a Production associated with it.

+The question is, are the `Recipient` and `ProductionId` fields necessary to identify a record.
 I imagine the announcer presenting the award.

-_The finalists for the 2015 Drammy for Best Ensemble in a Play are ..._
+_The finalists for the 2015 Drammy for Best Ensemble in a Play are ..._ <br/>
 _And the winner of the 2015 Drammy for Best Ensemble in a Play goes to ..._

-I decide that the compound key `(Year, Name, Type, Category)` is sufficient to serve as an alternate key.
+I decide to go with my gut.
+The compound key `(Year, Name, Type, Category)` is sufficient to serve as an alternate key.
+An ad hoc solution?
+Maybe.
+But it gets my pull request accepted.

+Case closed.

 **Solution:**